-It’s Seahawks’ mock draft time: Taking a guess at how all 7 rounds could play out for Seattle
+NFL mock draft: predicting how all seven picks could play out for the Seahawks

 My pick: DE K’Lavon Chaisson, LSU.

 Comment: No matter what happens with Jadeveon Clowney or Everson Griffen, the Seahawks need to stockpile some young pass rushers.
 Chaisson is an intriguing, if hardly risk-free, prospect.
-Any description of his play includes phrases such as “lightning-quick off the snap’’ and “great tools.’’
-But then, some wonder why he had just 9.5 sacks in three years at LSU (one of which, 2018, he essentially missed due to an ACL injury).
-Some also think he’s a better fit as an outside linebacker in a 3-4.
-But the Seahawks are all about maximizing a player’s best qualities, and we know Seattle likes diamonds-in-the-rough.
-A player who sounds like a young Bruce Irvin would be a perfect fit to join the return of the real Bruce Irvin to spice up Seattle’s pass rush.
+Any description of his play includes phrases such as “lightning-quick off the snap” and “great tools.”
+But some wonder why he had just 9.5 sacks in three years at LSU (one of which, 2018, he essentially missed due to a knee injury).
+Some also think he’s a better fit as an outside linebacker in a 3-4 scheme.
+But the Seahawks are all about maximizing a player’s best qualities, and we know they like diamonds in the rough.
+A player who seems like a young Bruce Irvin would be a perfect fit to join the return of the real Irvin to spice up Seattle’s pass rush.

 And for those who would question if Chaisson will be available at 27 (trust me, I heard from you), that’s a fair point — he is often in the 17-21 range in mock drafts.
-But one thought here is that the perception Chaisson may need some time to develop could make him drop just a bit.
-USA Today’s Doug Farrar has Chaisson at 29 in his latest mock, former Seahawk Michael Robinson pegged him going 28 to Baltimore and Pro Football Focus has him at 46 on its Big Board.
+But one thought here, that the perception that Chaisson may need some time to develop, could make him drop.
+USA Today’s Doug Farrar has Chaisson at 29 in his latest mock, former Seahawk Michael Robinson pegged him going 28 to Baltimore, and Pro Football Focus has him at 46 on its Big Board.
 But if not Chaisson, then let’s go with the best available pass rusher here (Penn State’s Yetur Gross-Matos would look good here, too).

 Second round (No. 59)